roedoejet/mothertongues/README.md

 ## Acknowledgements

-MTD has had a significant of help from a huge number of people including but not limited to Patrick Littell, Mark Turin, & Lisa Matthewson.
+MTD has had a significant of help from a huge number of people including but not limited to Patrick Littell & Mark Turin.

 As well as institutional support from the [First Peoples' Cultural Council](http://www.fpcc.ca/) and SSHRC Insight Grant 435-2016-1694, ‘Enhancing Lexical Resources for BC First Nations Languages’.